pr0ton11/ceph-yocto/README.md

 * Built with Alpine Linux, uses packages from the Alpine repositories
 * Configurable with environment variables (see configuration reference)
-* Does not need any persistent storage, privileged mode, or host network mode
+* Does not need any persistent storage, privileged mode or host network mode

 ## Configuration Reference